Smile Because It Happened

 Life is a process of letting go.
 Treat this painful period as practice.
 Let go of that niggling hope and start the grieving process.

-This is a period to do rather than think.
-You can reflect later.
-For now your job is to just keep moving, just keep living day to day.
-At this stage you will need patience.
 Some say the grieving period is roughly one month for every year of your relationship.
 I’m not sure emotions obey the laws of mathematics though.
 Let the healing happen at your own pace.
+Basically you have to cry until you stop crying.

-Basically you have to cry until you stop crying, simplistic as this sounds.
-For me it was running.
-I ran everyday for months until one day as I was pounding the track, I realised that I wasn’t running to work off negative energy anymore but because I enjoyed it and wanted to.
+My way of crying was to run whenever it hurt.
+I ran everyday for months.
+Then one day as I was pounding the track, I realised that I wasn’t running to work off negative energy anymore.
+I was there because I enjoyed it.
 In that moment, I knew I had healed.

-If you have not been journalling, it may be worth taking a notebook and writing down all the events you remember.
-Write them down as factually as you can, detailing the places you went to, the people you hung out with, the exact words you said to each other.
-Remember especially the fun times, the encouraging words, all the little things that affirmed you.
+Once you have healed, you will be able to look back on the relationship with some objectivity.
+Remember the places you went to together, the people you hung out with, the words you said to each other.
+Remember especially the fun times, the encouraging words, and all the little things that affirmed you.

-4. Smile
+4. Smile (because it happened)

+I find that those who go through painful break-ups usually end up in one of two camps.
 The first group builds a wall of fear around themselves, promising that no one will ever hurt them this way again.
-They develop a hard shell and plod through life carrying this burden like a tortoise, and wonder why nobody wants to hug them.
 They sigh when a friend enters a relationship, shaking their head and warning that love is not what it’s cut out to be.

 The other group gains strength from knowing that if they recovered once, they can recover again.
 This allows them to push fear aside and dare to once again love like it’s never going to hurt.
 Their willingness to be vulnerable endears them to others.
 They still childishly believe in love and encourage others to do the same.